Publications

 CONCLUSIONS: Over the past 2 decades, hospitalizations for most acute cardiovascular conditions decreased in both socioeconomically disadvantaged and nondisadvantaged communities, although significant disparities remain, while 30-day mortality is now similar across most conditions.

 Zhang, Yiyi, Jacqueline S Dron, Brandon K Bellows, Amit Khera V, Junxiu Liu, Pallavi P Balte, Elizabeth C Oelsner, et al. (2024) 2024.
-“Familial Hypercholesterolemia Variant and Cardiovascular Risk in Individuals With Elevated Cholesterol”.
+“Familial Hypercholesterolemia Variant and Cardiovascular Risk in Individuals With Elevated Cholesterol.”.
 JAMA Cardiology 9 (3): 263-71. https://doi.org/10.1001/jamacardio.2023.5366.

 IMPORTANCE: Familial hypercholesterolemia (FH) is a genetic disorder that often results in severely high low-density lipoprotein cholesterol (LDL-C) and high risk of premature coronary heart disease (CHD).
 However, the impact of FH variants on CHD risk among individuals with moderately elevated LDL-C is not well quantified.